trusttri/felt.social/README.md

 > customizable communities that feel good 💚

 [`felt`](https://github.com/feltcoop/felt)
-seeks to empower people, help us organize, and improve our communication.
+seeks to empower people, help us organize, and improve our communication

 [felt.social](https://felt.social)
 is our community and business, and